rochoa85/PepFun/README.md

 # PepFun project

-## Package with bioinformatics and cheminformatics protocols for peptide analysis
+## Bioinformatics and cheminformatics protocols for peptide analysis

 * From publication "PepFun: open source protocols for peptide-related computational analysis"
 * Journal of Cheminformatics, 2020